Wall Street Praises Bausch Health Companies Inc. (BHC) After Recent Earnings Report

-Bausch Health Companies Inc. (NYSE:BHC) went up by 8.84% from its latest closing price compared to the recent 1-year high of $28.47.
-The company’s stock price has collected 6.53% of gains in the last five trading sessions.
+Bausch Health Companies Inc. (NYSE:BHC) went down by -7.34% from its latest closing price compared to the recent 1-year high of $28.35.
+The company’s stock price has collected 0.46% of gains in the last five trading sessions.
+The Wall Street Journal reported on 01/13/22 that Eye-Care Company Bausch & Lomb Files for IPO

 Is It Worth Investing in Bausch Health Companies Inc. (NYSE :BHC) Right Now?

-Bausch Health Companies Inc. (NYSE:BHC) scored a price-to-earnings ratio above its average ratio, recording 60.00 x from its present earnings ratio.
+Bausch Health Companies Inc. (NYSE:BHC) scored a price-to-earnings ratio above its average ratio, recording 56.07 x from its present earnings ratio.
 Plus, the 36-month beta value for BHC is at 0.99.
+Opinions of the stock are interesting as 2 analysts out of 10 who provided ratings for Bausch Health Companies Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 7 rated it as “hold,” and 0 as “sell.”

 Sponsored

-BHC currently public float of 344.94M and currently shorts hold a 4.73% ratio of that float.
-Today, the average trading volume of BHC was 7.29M shares.
+The average price from analysts is $12.00.
+BHC currently public float of 344.94M and currently shorts hold a 4.73% / 2.32 ratio of that float.
+Today, the average trading volume of BHC was 7.03M shares.

 BHC’s Market Performance